 There are a few things to remember when you are allergic to dogs and considering bringing a Maltipoo home.

 - If you have never been around a Maltipoo before, you may still be allergic to the breed, so it is best to spend some time with a Maltipoo before bringing one home.
 This time will allow you to gauge whether you will have an allergic reaction before you commit to your dog.

 - Regularly brushing your Maltipoo can help to eliminate dead hair from your dog’s coat before it falls in your house and contributes to your allergy symptoms.

-- Overbathing your dog can cause dry skin and itchiness which will only make them uncomfortable and make your allergies worse.
+- Overbathing, your dog can cause dry skin and itchiness, making them uncomfortable and making your allergies worse.